A DNN Framework for Learning Lagrangian Drift With Uncertainty: Data

 We use surface currents from the GLAZUR64 \cite{ourmieres2011} ocean general circulation model (OGCM) which is based on the NEMO \cite{nemo} OGCM.
 The model has been validated with real observational data (current meters and sea surface temperature/height) \cite{ourmieres2011,guihou2013} in order to provide high-resolution realistic snapshots of past ocean states within the north-west Mediterranean sea (lon 2--8$^{\circ}$ E, lat 41.3--43.9$^{\circ}$ N).
 In this study, we consider the surface to be two-dimensional by utilising the uppermost layer only.
 In the ocean modelling community, it is standard to approximate the drift of floating objects by ignoring depth information \cite{mansui2015}.
-The two-dimensional resolution is \sfrac{1}{$64^\circ$} which equates to each grid cell (pixel)\footnote{Although NEMO uses curvilinear coordinates, the limited region that we consider makes it reasonable to neglect projection errors and to associate each grid cell to a Cartesian pixel.} being representative of $\sim1.3\times1.3$ km.
-GLAZUR64 produces an output every minute, so we average its outputs over a one-day period in order to fulfil our one-day scenario.
+The two-dimensional resolution is \sfrac{1}{$64^\circ$} which equates to each grid cell being representative of $\sim$1.3$\times$1.3 km.